 For more information on the behavior of NAT pools, see NAT Pool Addresses.

-ip nat outside, services on TNSR may fail to
+ip nat outside, services on TNSR may fail to accept or

-services on TNSR to function in combination with
+TNSR to function in combination with

-ip nat outside,
+ip nat outside, endpoint-dependent

-endpoint-dependent NAT mode must be enabled.
+NAT mode must be enabled.

 The following commands set TNSR to